granthverma/15-Days-React-Journey/readme.md

 ```

-3.third Step 👣 👣 👣 : take button with onclick events and call back function  :
+3.third Step 👣 👣 👣 : Take  buttons with onclick events and call back function  and use setColor for set colors :

 ```
  <button onClick={()=> setColor("yellow")}> </button>
 ```
-<a href="https://tailwindcss.com/docs/installation" target="_blank"> Click to See Source code  BG Changer Project 🎨 </a>
+<a href="https://github.com/granthverma/15-Days-React-Journey/tree/main/04bgChanger" target="_blank"> Click to See Source code  BG Changer Project 🎨 </a>